 One York Street

 One York Street is located at the base of York Street in Toronto’s dynamic South Core business district.
 The development includes a 4-storey podium structure with three towers built atop – two 60+ storey residential towers on the north side, and the 800,000 square foot 35-storey One York commercial tower on the south.
-LEED Platinum certification is being targeted by the commercial tower and its dedicated portion of the podium.
+The commercial tower and its dedicated portion of the podium not only achieved LEED® Platinum certification, but earned 89 points – the highest score ever awarded to a Toronto building.

 Located in the newly evolved and thriving South Core business district, the building is within walking distance to Union Station, Canada’s busiest multi-modal passenger transportation hub.
 A connection to the PATH system, downtown Toronto’s primary underground walkway facilitates pedestrian access to public transit and a huge network of retail services.